mikalv/mruby-actor/README.md

 Preliminary
 ===========

-mruby-actor is a library to bring distributed (and local) concurrency to mruby with the [actor model](https://en.wikipedia.org/wiki/Actor_model).
+mruby-actor is a library to bring distributed concurrency to mruby with the [actor model](https://en.wikipedia.org/wiki/Actor_model).
+If you just need local threading based on the actor model for mruby take a look at [mruby-zmq](https://github.com/Asmod4n/mruby-zmq)

 Prerequirements
 ===============
-You need to have [libzmq](https://github.com/zeromq/libzmq) and [zyre](https://github.com/zeromq/zyre) installed on your system
+You need to have [libzmq](https://github.com/zeromq/libzmq) with draft methods and [zyre](https://github.com/zeromq/zyre) installed on your system

 Blocking operations